Lohith0706/FinZ-App/README.md

 # 🚀 FinFlex: Your Financial Wingman (Gen Z Edition)

 **FinFlex** isn't just another boring expense tracker.
 It’s a hyper-personalized financial companion designed for the hustle, the splurges, and the big goals.
-Built with a sleek glassmorphic UI and powered by AI, FinZ helps Indian students and creators master their money without the stress.
+Built with a sleek glassmorphic UI and powered by AI, FinFlex helps students and creators master their money without the stress.

 ---